cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 dependencies by copying them from one of our official Docker images.

 **Note:** verbose Electron logging might show warnings that still allow Cypress to work normally.
-For example, the Cypress Test Runner opens normally despite the scary output below:
+For example, the Cypress App opens normally despite the scary output below:

 ```shell
 ELECTRON_ENABLE_LOGGING=true DISPLAY=10.130.4.201:0 /root/.cache/Cypress/3.3.1/Cypress/Cypress